digital-asset/daml/docs/source/json-api/index.rst

 .. code-block:: json

     [
-        {"templateId": "Account:Account", "key": ["Alice", "abc123"]}
+        {"templateId": "Account:Account", "key": ["Alice", "abc123"]},
-        , {"templateId": "Account:Account", "key": ["Alice", "def345"]}
+        {"templateId": "Account:Account", "key": ["Alice", "def345"]}
     ]

-The output stream is similar to the output from the `Contracts Query Stream`_.
-With only one exception: "phantom archives" *are* being filtered out.
+The output stream has the same format as the output from the `Contracts Query Stream`_.
+We further guarantee that for every ``archived`` event appearing on the stream there has been a matching ``created`` event earlier in the stream.